Colorado Felony Crimes by Class and Sentences

 A guide to felony sentencing, probation, and parole in Colorado.

-By , Attorney
+By , Attorney · Mitchell Hamline School of Law

 Colorado distinguishes felony offenses from misdemeanors based on the seriousness of the offense.
 A misdemeanor carries a maximum possible sentence of 364 days in a local jail.
 Any crime that carries the possibility of a year or more and up to life in prison is a felony.
 Colorado repealed the death penalty in 2020.

 This article will provide an overview of felony sentencing, probation, and parole laws in Colorado.
-Specifically, the punishments set out below apply to non-drug felonies committed on or after July 1, 2018, and drug felonies committed on or after October 1, 2013.
+Specifically, the punishments set out below apply to felonies committed on or after July 1, 2018, and drug felonies committed on or after October 1, 2013.
 For information on time limits for filing felony charges, check out Colorado Criminal Statutes of Limitations.

-For all felonies, the law provides a presumptive minimum and maximum sentence of incarceration and a mandatory parole term based on the crime's class or level and severity.
 When ordering a sentence of imprisonment, judges typically order a fixed term that falls within the presumptive sentence for a particular crime.
 If aggravating or mitigating circumstances exist, a judge can impose a sentence above or below the presumptive range.
 But in no case can the court order a sentence that is more than twice the maximum presumptive sentence.

-Below are the presumptive minimum and maximum sentences and mandatory parole terms by class and severity for non-drug felonies.
-Crimes of violence and extraordinary risk of harm crimes are listed in statute.
+Below are the presumptive minimum and maximum sentences and mandatory parole terms by class and severity for general felonies.
+"Crimes of violence" and "extraordinary risk of harm crimes" are listed in the law (sections 18-1.3-401, 18-1.3-406).

-Class 1 Felonies in Colorado
+Class 1 Felonies

 Class 1 felonies are punishable by life imprisonment.
 Examples include first-degree murder, first-degree kidnapping, and treason.

-Class 2 Felonies in Colorado
+Class 2 Felonies

 Class 2 felonies carry the following presumptive prison sentences and mandatory parole terms.